Godarck/PipBoy-CYD-Project/README.md

     FPC 0.5mm 6p - for GPS

-For the watch to work, a module with flash memory is required (the module must have two 8-pin chips) or a separate I2C flash memory card.
+For the watch to work, a module with flash memory is required (the module must have two 8-pin chips) or a separate I2C flash memory.

 Speaker (can be from a mobile phone, for example, from old iPhones)

-Heart rate sensor module (optional) not yet implemented

 MicroSD flash card (up to 32 GB, the smaller is the better.
 8 GB is optimal) FAT32.
 Music is read from it locally.
 Fallout radio stations can be found separately.